kops-dev/kops-cli/README.md

 To install the cli app run the following command
 ```
-go install zop.dev@latest //to get the latest release for kops cli
+go install zop.dev@latest //to get the latest release for zop.dev cli
 ```

 or clone the repo and build binary